ktorio/ktor-documentation/topics/servers_raw-sockets.md

 ### Create a server socket {id="server_create_socket"}

-To build a server socket, create the `ActorSelectorManager` instance, call the `TcpSocketBuilder.tcp()` function on it, and then use `bind` to bind a server socket to specific port:
+To build a server socket, create the `ActorSelectorManager` instance, call the `SocketBuilder.tcp()` function on it, and then use `bind` to bind a server socket to specific port:

 ```kotlin